-On April 27, 1943, the City of Cheyenne established the Board of Public Utilities (Board) to manage and control the city's water and sewer systems.
+Seventy five years ago on April 27, 1943, the City of Cheyenne established the Board of Public Utilities (Board) to manage and control the city's water and sewer systems.
 The Board began studying and addressing the long-range water and sewer needs of Cheyenne.
 One of their first tasks was to treat sewer.
 In 1949, the Board began construction on Cheyenne's first wastewater treatment plant (WWTP), Crow Creek WWTP.
 It was one of the first WWTPs in Wyoming and the Rocky Mountain Region.

 With the steady growth of the city during the 1940's and 50's, it was evident that Cheyenne needed to develop an additional source of water.
-Because water rights in the North Platte River drainage were already appropriated, meaning already assigned to other uses, the Board had to look farther west.
-The Board found unappropriated water over 115 miles and three mountain ranges to the west in the headwaters of the Little Snake River in the Sierra Madre Mountains on the western slope of the Continental Divide.
+Because water rights in the North Platte